openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.ebrains.eu/vocab/>
    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/medialPreopticNucleus
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Medial preoptic nucleus' is a hypothalamic nucleus and preoptic nucleus.
-It is part of the medial preoptic region.
+   :definition: Is a hypothalamic nucleus and preoptic nucleus.
+Is part of the medial preoptic region. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002035) ('is_a' and 'relationship')]
    :description: The medial preoptic nucleus is bounded laterally by the lateral preoptic nucleus, and medially by the preoptic periventricular nucleus.
-It releases gonadotropin-releasing hormone, controls copulation in males, and is larger in males than in females.[WP,unvetted].
+It releases gonadotropin-releasing hormone, controls copulation in males, and is larger in males than in females. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002035)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0106687
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002035#medial-preoptic-nucleus-1
    :name: medial preoptic nucleus